Napier Port: History

-Noise Issues
+Noise issues

 Expansion of the port (including the handling of larger vessels) has led to increased noise, which has met with opposition and protest from residents in the Bluff Hill area.
 Noise mitigation measures agreed in 2016 have failed to keep pace with the port's expansion and changing operations.
-Noise monitoring and reporting was undertaken by Port of Napier's contracted "noise experts", rather than by independently appointed acoustic consultants.
-The report (PDF) was released in February 2020.
+Noise monitoring and reporting was undertaken by Napier Port's contracted "noise experts", rather than by independently appointed acoustic consultants.
+The report was released in February 2020.

-A public consultation in August 2020 failed to offer any resolution for residents, particularly with regard to nighttime noise, and public submissions received no further response from the Port of Napier or its ownership.
+A public consultation in August 2020 failed to offer any resolution for residents, particularly with regard to night-time noise, and public submissions received no further response from Napier Port or its ownership.
 Hawke's Bay Regional Council (majority owner of the port) and Napier City Council, as the local government authorities that may have enforced stricter controls on port noise, have failed to provide any such support for residents.